Purchases made through links earn us a small commission, at no extra cost to you.

-- Hotel rooms were Western-style, but very small, by North American standards.
+- Hotel rooms were Western-style, but very small by North American standards.
 Plenty of amenities were usually provided including slippers, a robe or pajamas, soap, shampoo, combs and toothbrushes.
 All our hotels (except for one) had free Wi-Fi available in the rooms.

 - Ryokans are traditional Japanese inns.
 Guestroom floors are covered in tatami mats (made out of straw and rush) and have a low table surrounded by cushions or leg-less chairs.
 Sleeping is done on a futon mattress, which will be laid out on the floor for you in the evening.
 Our rooms also had a small, screened-off veranda with armchairs and a table.
 Some ryokans have communal bathing facilities, while others have private bathrooms in the guestrooms.
 (Note: Do not wear shoes or slippers on the tatami mats).

 - We found accommodations to cost about the same as in Canada.
 We were paying between $100-$160 Canadian/night (ryokans and temples cost a bit more).
 Kyoto had the most expensive hotel rates, by far.
-We paid at $410 Canadian/night (and this was on the low end of what we were seeing online!)
-I’m sure being there for peak cherry blossom season had something do with the high prices.
+We paid about $410 Canadian/night (and this was on the low end of what we were seeing online!)
+I’m sure being there for peak cherry blossom season had something to do with the high prices.

 Using Public Baths and Onsen (Hot Springs)